 History has marked this as a crossroad in golf; great American players like Bobby Jones and Gene Sarazen emerged while the English legend Harry Vardon would soon call it a career.
 Ted Ray won the tightly contested event, in part because of how he dominated Ross’s curling, risk-reward (now defunct) seventh hole.
 Rather than play safely to the right, Ray, known for his prodigious length, took a short cut, strangling a birdie each round.
 Though Ross’s seventh was fraught with trouble for those that strayed left, the hole could be had – even in 1920 with hickory golf clubs.

-While the cost would make him gasp, Ross would be thrilled with the results of the Club’s 2013 $2 million renovation, another indication that the club is willing to invest to attract major championship golf.
-All the tees, fairways and greens were re-grassed with Pure Distinction after greenkeeper Steve Anderson had tested more than a dozen strains of bent.
+Yet, the tide turned in 2013.
+While the cost would make him gasp, Ross would be thrilled with the results of the Club’s $2 million renovation that year, another indication that the club is willing to invest to attract major championship golf.
+All the tees, fairways and greens were re-grassed with Pure Distinction after then greenkeeper Steve Anderson had tested more than a dozen strains of bent.
 This tight dense turf provides optimally firm conditions for the June through September playing window.
 That’s crucial for a club like Inverness who desires to host the world’s best every decade or so.

 Importantly, while the work was being performed, new fairway lines were established.
 Either the fairway lines were expanded (as seen above left where the thirteenth fairway now extends to the left bunker) or bunkers were edged into the fairways.
 As a result of this work and other enhancements, the collection of Ross holes at Inverness surely rank with his best in terms of appearance and playing qualities.
 After just a year, Anderson regularly achieves firm playing surfaces that were previously possible only with very favorable weather.
 The mix of shots required – from high soft floaters to low bullets – constantly rotates on the undulating playing fields.